 It is natural to ask whether the Bogomolov--Tian--Todorov theorem holds in this context---that is, whether locally trivial deformations of numerically $K$-trivial $X$ as in the theorem are always unobstructed (which would be sufficient to prove Theorem~\ref{theorem peternell}, see \cite[Theorem~1.2]{GS20}).
 On the one hand, flat deformations of such $X$ are known to be potentially obstructed by an example of Gross \cite{Gro97}.
 On the other hand, the proof of unobstructedness in the smooth case is fundamentally Hodge-theoretic, and from this perspective locally trivial deformations are more natural as they are topologically trivial (see \cite[Proposition~6.1]{AV19}).
 While some special cases have been established (see \cite{BL16,BL18,GS20}), it is as yet unclear whether a locally trivial Bogomolov--Tian--Todorov theorem should hold.

-The main difficulty in the proof of Theorem \ref{theorem peternell} is therefore to produce sufficiently many unobstructed deformations, and to achieve this we show that deformations along certain weakly symplectic split foliations (see Definition~\ref{def good}) are always unobstructed.
+The main difficulty in the proof of Theorem \ref{theorem peternell} is therefore to produce sufficiently many unobstructed deformations.
+Recall that by Kodaira's criterion, a compact Kähler manifold (or compact Kähler space with rational singularities) with no nonzero holomorphic $2$-forms is automatically projective, so the existence of 2-forms is the only obstruction to projectivity.
+The results of \cite{GSS} extending the polystability of $T_X$ to the K\"ahler category provide a splitting of $T_X$ into foliations and the symplectic foliations among the factors (precisely, the weakly symplectic split foliations, see Definition~\ref{def good}) account for all of the 2-forms on $X$.
+It is therefore natural to try to deform to the symplectic directions inside $H^1(X,T_X)$.
+We show that locally trivial deformations obtained by exponentiating the symplectic foliations of this splitting are always unobstructed.